Enhancing Sample Efficiency in Multi-Agent RL with Uncertainty Quantification and Selective Exploration: The SEMUS Algorithm

-To promote diversity in the ensemble we propose utilizing the Bhattacharyya distance as a regularization term.
-Bhattacharyya distance is widely used in classification tasks due to its ability to measure distributional overlap.
-It can effectively measure separability between features \cite{pandy2022transferability} from different classes, and aid in clustering tasks.
-To our knowledge, there have been no prior efforts to apply the Bhattacharyya distance in the context of RL, despite studies indicating it to be more stable than other similarities measures such as KL divergence \cite{lou2013multimodal}.
+Previous works from the single-agent domain showed that encouraging diversity in an ensemble can dramatically reduce the required size of the ensemble.
+To this end, we propose utilizing the Bhattacharyya distance as a regularization term.
+Bhattacharyya distance is widely used in classification and clustering tasks due to its ability to measure distributional overlap \cite{pandy2022transferability}.
+It is known to maintain reliable results when different samples differ from one another, even in the near orthogonal case \cite{ramesh2022picture}.
+This property aligns with our goal, as we are maximizing diversity and attempting to make the samples as different as possible.
+To our knowledge, there have been no prior efforts to apply the Bhattacharyya distance in the context of ensemble diversity, despite studies indicating it to be highly stable for measuring similarity \cite{lou2013multimodal}.
 The Bhattacharyya term is calculated as the sum of distances between the mean $Q$-function of the ensemble $Q_{i}^{\phi_i}$ and all the distinct $Q$-functions:

-The sum extends over all members within the ensemble and $\sigma$ denotes the soft-max function.
-The distance $\delta_{B}$ is given by \cite{1089532}:

-The regularization term is added to the critic's loss with a negative sign:
+The regularization term is added to the critic's loss ($C_2$ is analyzed in Table \ref{tab:parameter_analsis}):